openbanking-dev/blog-contents/The security flow.md

     "scope": "accounts"
 }
 ```

+**Postman: ** You can find this request in the ForgeRock Postman collection under `Accounts flow` > `Access preparation` > `‌Client credential`.
+The link from the online documentation directly to this request is https://postman.ob.forgerock.financial/?version=latest#21dcd60b-4a78-4523-8a29-ac2677fbb37c

 It uses the `tls_client_auth` auth method to authenticate yourself to the bank, via your client certificate.
 It is why only you can get this access token.